No Agent, No Problem!

 young woman screaming into the void, symbolizing frustration of submitting picture books

 I found over 100(!!) presses open to unagented children’s book writers and illustrators, listed below.
 Some have limited windows but most are wide open.
-I tried to include a little detail on each, to avoid you getting excited and clicking the link only to find out they don’t want what you’re having.
-And okay, sure, maybe the detail is there to remind ME all that stuff so I’m not re-clicking every two days… This most recent revision (Jan 2024) has temporarily moved some houses into the “closed”exceptions” category at the bottom as they are temporarily closed, which is why the number fluctuates from 80 to 100 (it includes imprints).
-This is good news, I think, because it means they are sifting through all the subs they have, and are committed to reopening when they can dutifully handle more.
-I respect that.
+I included detail on each, to avoid you getting excited and clicking the link only to find out they don’t want what you’re having.
+And okay, sure, maybe the detail is there to remind ME all that stuff so I’m not re-clicking every two days…

 Who’s included?